 Two comments proposed workforce-oriented revisions to the scoring process.
 Both comments suggest that "Compliance with Fair Labor Practices" should account for a larger portion of the potential score.
-Workforce issues such as fair labor practice adherence and alignment with WVDED's workforce initiatives are also reflected in two categories: "Compliance with Fair Labor Standards" and "Community Impact."
+Workforce issues such as fair labor practice adherence and alignment with WVDED's workforce initiatives are also reflected in two categories: "Compliance with Fair Labor Standards" and "Community Impact" (the latter category was changed to Community Impact and Support).
 The combined points total for these categories is 45 for priority projects and 40 for non-priority projects.
 WVDED has clarified this overlap by adding text to Text Box 2.4.2.
 Furthermore, WVDED includes many labor and workforce requirements as pass/fail conditions of participation in the program.